Editor’s Note: See the bottom of this article for an important update on September 1, 2020.

 John Abbotts is a former Sightline research consultant.
 He occasionally submits material for Sightline articles.

-Thanks to Jeanette Lee, who reviewed a draft of this article, and Jade Chan for editing.
+Thanks to Jeannette Lee, who reviewed a draft of this article, and Jade Chan for editing.